Want to learn how to keep deer out of the garden? You’re in the right place.

 Deer are skittish animals.
 It is very easy to scare them off without hurting or traumatizing them.

-Motion activated lights and sprinklers are two effective ways to scare deer away from your garden and incentivize them not to return.
+These lights and sprinklers are two effective ways to prevent deer problems in your garden and incentivize them not to return.

 Deer often wait until nighttime to do their feeding.
 By installing motion-activated flood lights near your garden, you can stop deer in their tracks.
 The beam of light is harmless to the deer and scares them away.